The translation of this document is outdated.

 15) adopt binding regulations with respect to implementation

-of local government fees and, in cases prescribed by law,
+of local government fees and, in cases specified in law,

 determine tax rates;